This post may contain affiliate links. Learn what that means for me and for you.

 First up: this post about how I’m preparing financially (and tips on how you can too.)

 Why am I quitting my job to travel?

-There are a million reasons why (which I’ll cover in depth in another post one day) but the main reason I’m planning to quit my job to travel is because I want to see more of the world than possible with just three weeks of vacation each year.
+There are a million reasons why (which I’ll cover in-depth in another post one day) but the main reason I’m planning to quit my job to travel is that I want to see more of the world than possible with just three weeks of vacation each year.